143 Search Results for: VIPREG2024 1xbet free bet promo code 2024 South Africa

 Published on

-…kes that seemed to wait until we pressed record)… and very beautiful.
-As 100’s gathered to watch us, we realised all our fears were misplaced … another wonderful village of East Africa, simply loving their music.
+…realised all our fears were misplaced … another wonderful village of East Africa, simply loving their music.
 Supaki Kalazi Our first group was Supaki Kalazi led by Katana bin Kalama playing in the Mwenzele style.
-Wonderful dancing, costumes and percussion… Katana bin Kalama, with beautiful costume of shells… The Group prepares for their performa…
+Wonderful dancing, costumes and percussion… Katana bin Kalama, with beautiful costume of shells… The Group prepares for their performance… Sengenya The most energetic group by far, brought the house down, with wonderful dancing.
+Led by…

 Day 1: The very first field recording day for Singing Wells Story